millipedia/TextformatterLiteVideoEmbed/README.md

 The code needs a lot of tidying but I do have it running on a couple of live sites and it hasn't destroyed them yet.

-I will get around to tidying it up and implementing config options etc when I get a change.
+I will get around to tidying it up and implementing config options etc when I get a chance.
 Nag me if there's something you need urgently.

 s.